 Strategy Consulting Firms

 A lot of people ask what the difference between strategy and management consulting.
 Strategy consulting is simply a subset and type of consulting that fits under the broader management consulting umbrella.
 The MBB and Big 4 all provide strategy consulting, and this service is the most prestigious of all types of consulting.
-Here are some firms that focus on strategy:
+Here are some firms that focus on different types of strategy:

 - Oliver Wyman